Die Heimat

-The National Democratic Party of Germany (Nationaldemokratische Partei Deutschlands, NPD), officially called The Homeland (Die Heimat) since 2023, is a far-right, neo-Nazi and ultranationalist political party in Germany.
+The Homeland (Die Heimat), formerly the National Democratic Party of Germany (Nationaldemokratische Partei Deutschlands, NPD), is a far-right, neo-Nazi and ultranationalist political party in Germany.
 It was founded in 1964 as successor to the German Reich Party (Deutsche Reichspartei, DRP).
-Party statements also self-identified the party as Germany's "only significant patriotic force" (2012).
 On 1 January 2011, the nationalist German People's Union merged with the NPD and the party name of the National Democratic Party of Germany was extended by the addition of "The People's Union".
+In June 2023, the party renamed itself to Die Heimat after a party vote.
+A splinter party, the National Democratic Party of Germany, emerged from party dissidents opposed to the change and retain the symbols and name of the NPD.

 As a neo-Nazi organization, it has been referred to as "the most significant neo-Nazi party to emerge after 1945".
 The German Federal Agency for Civic Education, or BPB, has criticized the NPD for working with members of organizations which were later found unconstitutional by the federal courts and disbanded, while the Federal Office for the Protection of the Constitution (BfV), Germany's domestic security agency, classifies The Homeland as a "threat to the constitutional order" because of its platform and ideology, and it is under their observation.
 An effort to outlaw the party failed in 2003, as the government had many informers and agents in the party, some in high position, who had written part of the material used against them.

 Since its founding in 1964, the party has never managed to win enough votes on the federal level to cross Germany's 5% minimum threshold for representation in the Bundestag; it has succeeded in crossing the 5% threshold and gaining representation in state parliaments 11 times, including one-convocation entry to seven West German state parliaments between November 1966 and April 1968 and two-convocation electoral success in two East German states of Saxony and Mecklenburg-Vorpommern between 2004 and 2011.
 Since 2016, The Homeland has not been represented in state parliaments.
 Udo Voigt led the NPD from 1996 to 2011.
 He was succeeded by Holger Apfel, who in turn was replaced by Udo Pastörs in December 2013.
-In November 2014, Pastörs was ousted and Frank Franz became the party's leader.
+In November 2014, Pastörs was ousted and Frank Franz became the party's leader and in 2024 he was succeeded by Peter Schreiber.

 Voigt was elected the party's first Member of the European Parliament in 2014.
 The party lost the seat in the 2019 European Parliament election.
-In June 2023, the party renamed itself to Die Heimat after a party vote.

 On 23 January 2024, the Federal Constitutional Court excluded the party from party funding for six years, arguing that it continued to oppose the fundamental principles that are indispensable for the free democratic constitutional state and aimed to eliminate them.